iwdgo/testinghello/README.md

 ### Difference with v1.0.0

-All previous solutions have been remove including comments as their use on GCP is deprecated and would require ad hoc set up.
+All previous solutions have been removed including comments as their use on GCP is deprecated Previous release is tagged but requires ad hoc set up.

-Further, `dev_appserver.py` does not provide support beyond go1.11 and its use has been removed.
+Further, `dev_appserver.py` does not provide support beyond go1.11 and its use is removed.
-To run the app locally `go run .` is available.

 #### v1.0.0 Optional use of modules in various configuration.

 Since `Go 1.11` is available on GCP, the `app.yaml` is very simplified.
     `src/main>gcloud app deploy .`